 If you don’t meet the two-year cohabitation requirement, you may still be able to claim as a dependant – someone who was being maintained, wholly or partly, by the deceased immediately before their death.

 The strongest protection for unmarried couples is to make a will.
 It removes the uncertainty entirely and ensures your partner is provided for.
+Many couples do this with a pair of matching mirror wills, leaving everything to each other and then to shared beneficiaries.

 Children and intestacy